How It Works

 Write your Goals and Outcomes Statement.

 - Applicants to the master’s programs are required to submit one short essay.
-This essay will enable us to evaluate the match between your goals and skills and the type of graduate we seek to develop: a person who seeks to design and implement security defenses in their organization, and has the technical proficiency, along with the team management, communication and persuasion skills, to be effective.
-More details can be found in the application overview PDF located on the status page of your application portal.
+This essay will enable us to evaluate the match between your goals and skills and the type of graduate we seek to develop: a person who wants to design and implement security defenses in their organization, and has the technical proficiency, along with the team management, communication and persuasion skills, to be effective.
+More details can be found in the application overview PDF.

 Submit your video presentation.